reflexivesecurity/reflex-docs/rules.rst

 ------------------------

 All Reflex rules are capable of operating in detection only mode.
-To see a list of all official Reflex Rules, you can `visit our GitHub.
+To see a list of all official Reflex Rules, you can `visit our GitHub
 <https://github.com/search?q=topic%3Arules+org%3Areflexivesecurity+fork%3Atrue>`_.

 Remediative Reflex Rules
 ------------------------

 Only some Reflex Rules support automatic remediation.
-For a list of official Reflex Rules that support automatic remediation, `visit our GitHub.
+For a list of official Reflex Rules that support automatic remediation, `visit our GitHub
 <https://github.com/search?q=topic%3Aremediate+org%3Areflexivesecurity+fork%3Atrue>`_.